lodetomasi/zero-day-llm-ensemble/README.md

 ## 🤝 Contributing

-1. Fork il repository
+1. Fork the repository
-2. Crea un branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit (`git commit -m 'Add AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add AmazingFeature'`)
-4. Push (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Apri una Pull Request
+5. Open a Pull Request

 ## 🙏 Acknowledgments

-- CISA per il catalogo Known Exploited Vulnerabilities
+- CISA for the Known Exploited Vulnerabilities catalog
-- NVD per il database delle vulnerabilità
+- NVD for the National Vulnerability Database
-- OpenRouter per l'accesso ai modelli LLM
+- OpenRouter for LLM model access

+## 📊 Research Paper

+This system demonstrates that LLMs can effectively identify zero-day vulnerabilities without data leakage by:
+- Using open-ended prompts that allow free reasoning
+- Avoiding prescriptive pattern matching
+- Leveraging ensemble diversity for robust predictions

+For detailed methodology and results, see our [technical report](docs/technical_report.pdf) (coming soon).